 - Autopay discount: You might qualify for a 0.25 percent to 0.5 percent discount off your annual percentage rate if you sign up for automatic payments.
 This usually takes effect once you start making full principal and interest payments.

 - Other savings opportunities: Some lenders provide other ways to earn money or save on the cost of borrowing.
 For example, they may provide discounts if you have another financial product with them, provide a cash reward if you refer a friend or reduce your principal amount once you graduate.

-- Discharge options: In some cases, student loan debt passes on to the borrower’s estate after they die.
+- Discharge options: Sometimes, student loan debt passes on to the borrower’s estate after they die.
 But some lenders will discharge your student loan debt if you become permanently disabled or pass away.

 - Co-signer release.
 Your lender may remove your co-signer from the student loan debt after you make a series of on-time payments.
-Most lenders require you to make on-time payments for a minimum of 12 months before qualifying for release.
+Most lenders require you to make on-time payments for at least 12 months before qualifying for release.

 How do I apply for a private student loan?